Thread and Data Mapping in Software Transactional Memory: An Overview

-For online thread and data mapping mechanisms, it is necessary to extract, with low overhead, information about the application during runtime.
-For this purpose, as far as we know, only two works were proposed for this specific purpose~\cite{Castro:2011a,Schindewolf:2012}.
+For online thread and data mapping mechanisms, it is necessary to extract information about the application during runtime with a low overhead.
+For this purpose, to our knowledge, only two works have been proposed~\cite{Castro:2011a,Schindewolf:2012}.

 Finally, regarding machine learning (ML) techniques, only Castro et al.~\cite{Castro:2011,Castro:2012,Castro:2014} explored this approach.
-However, their mechanism relies on offline techniques, needing a previous execution of the application to collect the data for the training phase.
-Recent works on thread and data mapping for general applications used successfully ML techniques in an online context~\cite{Barrera:2020}.
+However, their mechanism relies on offline techniques, which require a previous execution of the application to collect the data for the training phase.
+Recent works on thread and data mapping for general applications successfully used ML techniques in an online context~\cite{Barrera:2020}.
 Hence, this online ML approach could be revisited in the context of transactional memory.